 When the children of Aistaraina start showing signs of mysterious disease, Gail is determined to find the cause.
 What she doesn't know is that she has been lured to Aistaraina...and her tempter is coming for her....

 Themes: the good and the bad of technology in a fantasy setting.

 Notes: This is definitely one of my favorite WIPs.
 My first BP post was dedicated to Gail.
 I've also dedicated a "Meet the Books" post to this work.

 Ciara Arlen has been ostracized by her community for as long as she can remember - her parents deaths are the final straw to the gossip fire.
 Anxious to run away from her past, she and her younger sister Grace take up an offer to live with their uncle in America - rashly starting before her uncle's escort can arrive to ensure their safety.

 Upon reaching Portsmouth, they meet a stranger with promises to help them reach their uncle's ship.
 Little did the girls know that they were walking straight into a trap - set by pirates with a grudge against their uncle.

 So when another, much more charming and handsome, stranger, attempts to help them escape, Ciara doesn't know what to think.
 Does she blend into the pirate crew for survival, or does she throw caution to the wind again in an attempt to extradite herself from them?

 Themes: many aspects of femininity, dangers of gossip

-Notes: This is my only completed work!
-It still needs expansion/editing though.
+Notes: "Sassy Devil" is the first of two volumes of my novel, Fair Winds.
+This is my only completed first draft!
+It still needs expansion/editing, quite badly.
 My second BP post was dedicated to Ciara and Grace's parents, Leo and Jacinta.